-Investor benefits.
 Investors from Excepted Foreign States benefit only if they meet certain rigorous criteria related to place of establishment, principal place of business, board composition, and ownership.
 Those that qualify as Excepted Foreign Investors are exempt from: (1) CFIUS jurisdiction over non-controlling investments; (2) CFIUS jurisdiction over certain real estate transactions; and, perhaps most importantly, (3) mandatory filing requirements.
 For these Excepted Foreign Investors, CFIUS operates much as it did prior to the expansion of its jurisdiction under the Foreign Investment Risk Review Modernization Act of 2018 (“FIRRMA”): as a largely voluntary process with jurisdiction based on a foreign person obtaining control over a U.S. business.

-The bottom line.
 Investors who are individuals, governmental entities, or closely held companies from Australia, Canada, the UK, and now New Zealand, are most likely to benefit or continue benefitting from this exception.
 Companies from these countries with a more diversified board and shareholder composition should consider whether they may qualify but are more likely to find that they will not.
 While it is theoretically possible that other countries could be added to the whitelist in the future, there are reasons to be doubtful that this will occur anytime soon.